Sturmflut/sturmflut.github.io/_posts/2015-07-02-hacking-the-bq-part-4-building-and-booting-a-kernel.markdown

 Now boot the image as shown above.

-If you know better and/or something has changed, please find me on Launchpad.net and do get in contact!
+If you know better and/or something has changed, please find me on Launchpad.net or the Freenode IRC and do get in contact!